Events

 The course will consist of a 2-hours class once a week, starting from late-October, with a possible second weekly appointment to practise together the material learnt during the classes.
 The syllabus and the schedule will be tailored to accommodate the preferences of the participants at the beginning of the course.
 The course will be taught by Giovanni Gomiero (PhD, Department of History) in collaboration with Giorgia Nicosia (PhD, Department of History).

-• Crash Course in Greek Palaeography: 22-23 May, 2023
+Crash Course in Greek Palaeography: 22-23 May, 2023

 The Greek department of Ghent University offers a two-day course in Greek palaeography in collaboration with the Research School OIKOS.
 The course is intended for MA, ResMA and doctoral students in the areas of Classics, Ancient History, Ancient Civilizations and Medieval studies with a good command of Greek.
 It offers a chronological introduction into Greek palaeography from the Hellenistic period until the end of the Middle Ages and is specifically aimed at acquiring practical skills for research involving literary and documentary papyri and/or manuscripts.
 We will also provide the unique opportunity to read from original papyri in the papyrus collection of the Ghent University Library and become familiar with the ongoing research projects at Ghent University.

-The full programme is available here.
+full programme

-• Introduction to Classical Arabic: 15-26 August, 2022
+Introduction to Classical Arabic: 15-26 August, 2022

 This summer Ghent University and OIKOS organized the second summer course introducing Classical Arabic.
 This year we offered an extended two-week course to allow more in-depth practice with the Arabic script and orthography, besides the treatment of basic grammatical concepts and the reading of course material.
 The program consisted of a theoretical morning block, where we introduced the script and grammar.
 In the afternoon one could choose to focus either on documentary or literary material.
 In the afternoon sessions we read relevant texts to give you hands-on experience with the text type of your choice.